okode/jenkins-slave/templates/iOS/README.md

 Open the generated workspace and ensure your iOS project is configured for generating DWARF with dSYM File for all configurations.

+Generate a shared scheme and add that scheme to SCM.

 Add a custom build phase for Run Script:

     "${PODS_ROOT}/Fabric/run" <Crashlytics API Key> <Crashlytics Build Secret>